Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

 where $\rho_\pm = { _a\langle\pm\vert \rho_e\vert \pm\rangle_a}/{P_{\pm}}$ are the final states of the working substance when the ancilla is projected onto $\vert \pm\rangle$.
 The results are shown in Fig.~\ref{Fig2}(c) and \ref{Fig2}(d) for the ICO and classical case, respectively.
 As expected, nonzero heat flow only occurs in the ICO process.
 Measuring $\vert+\rangle_a$ indicates heat transfer from the working substance to reservoirs, which can thus be used to construct heat engines.
 On the contrary, the heat flow reverses which provides resources to construct quantum refrigerators.
 Due to the conservation of energy, the amount of heat transfer must equal for the heat-up and cool-down processes, \emph{i.e.}, $\Delta Q_+^\text{ICO} + \Delta Q_-^\text{ICO}=0$.
 Nevertheless, maximal heat flow happens at $T=0.8\delta/k_\text{B}$.

-\emph{Realizing the ICO refrigerator.} -- As shown above, the ICO process can be used to construct quantum heat engines or refrigerators.
-Here, we demonstrate a quantum cooling cycle driven by ICO in experiment, and study its efficiency by measuring the work consumption and the heat extracted from the cold reservoirs.
+\emph{Realizing the ICO refrigerator.} -- The ICO process can be used to construct QHEs or refrigerators.
+Here, we demonstrate a quantum cooling cycle driven by ICO in experiment.
+The COP is studied in terms of the Maxwell's demon mechanism, in which the work consumption and heat extraction can be straightforwardly quantified.

 An ICO refrigerator consists of four strokes as shown in Fig.~\ref{Fig3}: (i) ICO process where projective measurement of the ancilla can be repeated.
 A Maxwell's demon allows the working substance to continue the cycle if $\vert -\rangle_a$ is measured; (ii) classical heat exchange with the high-temperature reservoir and heat rejection; (iii) classical thermal contact with the low-temperature reservoir and heat rejection; (iv) initialization of the ancilla and erasure of the Maxwell's demon's memory.
-To evaluate the efficiency of the ICO refrigerator, we need to measure the heat energy extracted from the cold reservoir to the heat bath $\Delta Q_\text{C}$ (what we want), and the work consumption $W$ (what we pay for) in a cycle.
+To evaluate the COP, we need to measure the heat energy extracted from the cold reservoir to the heat bath $\Delta Q_\text{C}$ (what we want), and the work consumption $W$ (what we pay for) in a cycle.

 Assuming that all thermalizations are isochoric, the consumption of work only happens in stroke (iv), \emph{i.e.}, when the demon's memory is erased.
 The expected work expenditure to reset the memory in contact with a resetting reservoir of temperature $T_\text{R}$ is $W=k_\text{B}T_\text{R}S$.
 Here, $S=-(P_-\ln P_- +P_+\ln P_+)$ is the Shannon entropy of the demon's memory, where $P_\pm$ is the probability of projecting the ancilla qubit to $\ket{\pm}_a$.
 In experiment, we consider a constant resetting reservoir with $T_\text{R}=\Delta/k_\text{B}$, and the experimental work cost is given in Fig.~\ref{Fig4}(a) by blue dots.
 Clearly, the work consumption $W$ increases as the cold reservoir's temperature $T_\text{C}$ goes higher.